9.6. Constructors And Initializer Lists

 (c) (d)

 Using a helper function to implement common constructor code.
-Helper functions reduce or eliminate the need for copying the same code into multiple functions.
+Helper functions reduce or eliminate the need to copy the same code into multiple functions.
 The example demonstrates using a helper function with constructors.
-But unlike delegation, we can use helpers anywhere the common operations are needed, and their benefit is proportional to the amount of the common code.
+However, unlike delegation, we can use helpers anywhere the common operations are needed, and their benefit is proportional to the amount of the common code.
 In this example, Window is the name of a class defining one helper and three constructors.

 1. A helper function named display that displays a Window object.
 Programmers typically put helpers in the class's private section, so users cannot call them directly.